Evaluating LLM-Based 0-to-1 Software Generation in End-to-End CLI Tool Scenarios

 \section{Introduction}

 The advent of Large Language Models (LLMs) has catalyzed a paradigm shift in automated software engineering~\cite{DBLP:journals/corr/abs-2310-13976, DBLP:journals/corr/abs-2403-14274, llmsurvey, llmsurvey2}.
 Moving beyond simple code completion, recent advancements have spurred the development of autonomous LLM-based agents~\cite{Repairagent, coder, DBLP:journals/corr/abs-2409-02977, DBLP:journals/corr/abs-2310-16340} capable of tackling complex programming tasks.
-This evolution has given rise to the era of ``Vibe Coding'' or intent-driven development~\cite{ray2025review, maes2025gotchas, meske2025vibe}, where users, ranging from professional developers to non-technical individuals, can generate functional software simply by expressing their high-level requirements in natural language.
-In this new paradigm, autonomous agents are expected to take a high-level natural language requirement and generate a complete, runnable software repository entirely from scratch.
+This rapid progress is driving the industry toward the era of ``Vibe Coding'' or intent-driven development~\cite{ray2025review, maes2025gotchas, meske2025vibe}.
+In this new paradigm, users only need to express their high-level requirements in natural language.
+Autonomous agents are then expected to interpret these requirements and generate a complete, runnable software repository from scratch.

 To measure the capabilities of these agents, robust evaluation benchmarks are indispensable.
-However, existing benchmarks fall short of evaluating the true potential of agents in real-world software creation.
-Traditional benchmarks, such as HumanEval~\cite{DBLP:journals/corr/abs-2107-03374} and MBPP~\cite{DBLP:journals/corr/abs-2108-07732}, are confined to function-level or snippet-level generation.
-While recent efforts like SWE-bench~\cite{DBLP:conf/iclr/JimenezYWYPPN24} have elevated the evaluation to the repository level, they predominantly focus on software maintenance tasks—such as resolving issues or adding features to existing codebases—rather than the creation of software from scratch.
-More recently, attempts like NL2Repo-Bench~\cite{DBLP:journals/corr/abs-2512-12730} have explored repository-level generation from scratch; however, their evaluation methodologies reveal critical limitations that hinder the accurate assessment of modern LLM agents.
-Specifically, we identify three major challenges in the current evaluation landscape:
+However, existing benchmarks fall short of evaluating the capabilities of agents for real-world software creation.
+Traditional benchmarks, such as HumanEval~\cite{DBLP:journals/corr/abs-2107-03374} and MBPP~\cite{DBLP:journals/corr/abs-2108-07732}, are confined to function-level generation.
+While recent efforts like SWE-bench~\cite{DBLP:conf/iclr/JimenezYWYPPN24} have elevated the evaluation to the repository level, they predominantly focus on software maintenance tasks rather than software creation from scratch.
+More recently, benchmarks like NL2Repo-Bench~\cite{DBLP:journals/corr/abs-2512-12730} have explored zero-to-one software generation.
+However, their evaluation methodologies reveal critical limitations that hinder the accurate assessment of modern LLM agents.
+Specifically, we identify two major challenges in the current evaluation landscape: